Redshift space three-point correlation function of IGM at $z<0.48$: Connection to galaxies

 First we consider the "equal arm" configuration.
 There are three triplets in the $r_{\parallel}$ = 0.5-1.0 pMpc bin and two of them show associated galaxies.
 The impact parameter of these galaxies are 156 and 924 pkpc.
-Both these absorbers have at least one component having $b>40$ \kms.
-In the third case the nearest galaxy has a velocity difference of $\sim$ 957 \kms\ (and an impact parameter of $\sim$1.2 Mpc) with respect to the absorption redshift.
-Note none of these systems satisfy the \NHI\ threshold of $10^{13.5}$cm$^{-2}$.
-Only one of these absorbers show detectable metals.
+In the third case the nearest cataloged galaxy has a velocity difference of $\sim$ 957 \kms\ (and an impact parameter of $\sim$1.2 pMpc) with respect to the absorption redshift.
+All the three triplets have at least one component having $b>40$ \kms.
+Only one of these absorbers show detectable metals { at $z=0.1656$ with the nearest cataloged galaxy at an impact parameter of 156~pkpc}.
+Note that none of these systems satisfy the \NHI\ threshold of $10^{13.5}$cm$^{-2}$.

-In the case of $r_{\parallel}$ = 1.0-2.0 pMpc bin (where we detect $\zeta$ with best significance level), there are 14 triplets contributing to the three-point correlation.
-Eleven of them have at least one component having $b>40$ \kms and only seven show detectable metal absorption.
-There are 2 cases where the same absorber contributes twice to our triplet counts (i.e multiple component systems with two combinations consistent with our triplet definition).
-Therefore, there are 12 independent systems contributing to the triplet count.
+In the case of $r_{\parallel}$ = 1.0-2.0 pMpc bin (where we detect $\zeta$ with best significance level), there are thirteen triplets contributing to the three-point correlation.
+Eleven of them have at least one component having $b>40$ \kms and only six show detectable metal absorption {with impact parameters to the nearest cataloged galaxies in the range 60-467 pkpc (see column 6 of Table.~\ref{Table_IF})}.
+There are two cases where the same absorber contributes twice to our triplet counts (i.e multiple component systems with two combinations consistent with our triplet definition).
+Therefore, there are eleven independent systems contributing to the triplet count.
 One of these systems also contribute to $r_{\parallel}$ = 0.5-1.0 pMpc.
-We find 10 of these 12 independent systems identified here have nearby galaxies with velocity separations within 500 \kms.
-The impact parameter of the nearby galaxies varies from 60 pkpc to 1 pMpc with a median impact parameter of 293 pkpc.
+We find nine of these eleven independent systems identified here have nearby galaxies with velocity separations within $\pm$500 \kms.
+The impact parameter of the nearby galaxies varies from 60 pkpc to 1 pMpc with a median impact parameter of 181 pkpc.
 We notice that systems contributing multiple times to the three-point function tend to have low (i.e $<$500 pkpc) impact parameters.
 In the remaining two cases we do identify nearby galaxies but with large velocity separations (i.e between 1000-1500 \kms).
-Interestingly only 2 systems (3 independent triplets) in this list satisfy \NHI$\ge10^{13.5}$ cm$^{-2}$.
+Interestingly only two systems (three independent triplets) in this list satisfy \NHI$\ge10^{13.5}$ cm$^{-2}$.
 In both cases galaxies are found with velocity separations less than 200 \kms and impact parameter of the nearest galaxy $\le$ 500 pkpc.